Olaminiyi/Project-16/README.md

 ![alt text](images/19.34.png)

 Next, update the `count` argument with a condition.
 Terraform needs to check first if there is a desired `number of subnets`.
-Otherwise, use the data returned by the l`enght function`.
+Otherwise, use the data returned by the `lenght function`.
 See how that is presented below.

 > [!IMPORTANT]
-> we will ternary operator to solve this : it works this way
+> we will use a ternary operator to solve this : it works this way
 - if the sentence is correct; use the first answer that follows the ? signs
 - if the sentence is not correct; use the answer that follows the semi colon sign(:)
 - and since our var.preferred_number_of_public_subnets :==(not equal to) null